 Heating and cooling supply vents are almost never installed right which is costing you money.
-First, the vent should be sealed off during construction to prevent debris from falling into the opening, but also for job site safety.
+The vent should be sealed off during construction to prevent debris from falling into the opening, but also for job site safety.
 This will prevent blockages in the duct from various debris to block air flow.
 It is common to find screws, wood, and drywall in duct work.

 The vent should also be tied tight to the subfloor using mastic.
 This reduces the amount of air that will hit the bottom of the register and flow back down into the room above or below.
 This allows the air flow to get to the room it is intended to reach.
 In the average house 30% of the air leaks out of the duct work before it reaches the room it is intended to heat or cool.
 In a tight well designed duct system only 10% of the air leaks out of ducts.

 HVAC stands for the Heating, Ventilation, and Air Conditioning system in your home or business.
 The system should be able to heat and cool your home to create a comfortable living environment.
 It should also have a source for bringing in fresh air and to control humidity.
 An HVAC system is designed by a mechanical engineer based on the principles of thermodynamics, fluid mechanics, and heat transfer.

 An effective HVAC system will keep the fresh air in your home comfortable and healthy.
 A proper ventilation system has air filtration that removes toxins from the indoor environment.
-A properly designed HVAC system should include a ventilation strategy as well as heating and cooling capacity.
+A properly designed system should include a ventilation strategy as well as heating and cooling capacity.
 Ventilation includes both the exchange of air to the outside and the circulation of air inside the thermal envelope.
 Keeping your home green and your energy bills low starts with clean air.